 Biography

 Susan Thomson is a writer, visual artist and filmmaker working across the formal boundaries of visual art, film and literature.
 Susan is currently directing The Swimming Diaries funded by an Arts Council of Ireland Reel Art film award.
-This is a docufiction feature length film based on her memoir/artist's book, which was previously exhibited at X Initiative, New York and Tate Modern, London, and was exhibited and sold for many years at Artbook@PS1 MoMA, New York.
-It will premiere at the Dublin International Film Festival in 2024.
+This is an experimental docufiction feature length film based on her memoir/artist's book, which was previously exhibited at X Initiative, New York and Tate Modern, London, and was exhibited and sold for many years at Artbook@PS1 MoMA, New York.
+The Swimming Diaries film had its World premiere at the Dublin International Film Festival in February 2024.
+It is Official Selection at the Kerry International Film Festival, Ireland in October 2024, and has been selected for Visions du Reel, Ji.hlava Documentary Festival and Thessaloniki AGORA industry film markets.
 She is also continuing to direct a series of films on British postcolonial LGBTQ+ issues, Ghost Empire, funded by an Arts Council of Ireland Visual Arts Project Award.
+The Ghost Empire films are represented by sales agent Utopia Films and are available watch on leading educational platform ProQuest.
 Ghost Empire § Belize (2021, 108 mins) premiered at the IFI Irish Film Institute Documentary Festival in September 2021, and won two IndieFEST awards that year, an Award of Recognition (Documentary Feature) and an Award of Merit (Liberation/Social Justice/Protest).
 The film is also Official Selection at Catalyst International Film Festival, Limerick, CAMRA Screening Scholarship Festival, University of Pennsylvania, Irish Film London Festival's Irish Film from Home, Flickfair, L.A., Liberation Docfest, Bangladesh and NewFilmakersNY, New York in 2023.
 Ghost Empire § Belize won an Impact DOCS Award of Recognition for Documentary Feature/LGBTQ+ Film for Social change in July 2023.
+The Ghost Empire films will form part of a retrospective at Cinemateca, Museum of Modern Art, MAM Rio in 2025.
 Susan was a British Council Plural artist in residence with Instituto Mesa in Brazil in 2022, and the film she wrote and directed on this residency Tybyra and the Harlequin (2022), which explores rights of nature alongside LGBTQ+ rights, premiered at the Cinemateca, Museum of Modern Art MAM, Rio de Janeiro, Brazil in December 2022.

 Susan was part of the ‘Troubling Ireland’ Think Tank, led by Danish curators Kuratorisk Aktion in association with Fire Station Artists’ Studios, Dublin.
 Additionally, they were Director of Photography of Gympressive which was longlisted for a British Comedy Award in 2014.
 The film Fire Practice Theatre (2009) had solo shows at thisisnotashop, Dublin and Broadcast gallery, Dublin, was screened as an official selection at HDFest, Portland, Oregon, at Union Docs, New York, and screened at ‘No Soul for Sale’ in the Tate Modern, London.